 Use an adjustable wrench to turn the leveling feet.
-Turn clockwise to raise the dryer or counterclockwise to lower it.
-Raise or lower the leveling feet until dryer is level from side to side and front to back.
+Unscrew the feet to raise the dryer or screw in the feet to lower it.
+Raise or lower the leveling feet until the dryer is level from side to side and front to back.

-Make sure that all 4 leveling feet are in firm contact with the floor.
+Make sure that all four leveling feet are in firm contact with the floor.